platformsh/platformsh-docs/src/development/variables.md

 Environment variables are a good place to store values that apply only on Platform.sh and not on your local development environment.
 This includes API credentials for 3rd party services, mode settings if your application has a separate "Dev" and "Prod" toggle, etc.

+It is also possible to [set Environment variables in code](/configuration/app/variables.md), using the `.platform.app.yaml` file.
+These values of course will be the same across all environments and present in the Git repository, which makes them a poor fit for API keys and such.
+This capability is mainly to define values that an application expects via an environment variable that should be consistent across all environments.
+For example, the Symfony framework has a `SYMFONY_ENV` property that users may wish to set to `prod` on all environments to ensure a consistent build, or it may be used to set [PHP configuration values](#php-specific-variables).

 ## Platform.sh-provided variables

 Platform.sh also provides a series of variables by default.
 These inform an application about its runtime configuration.
 The most important of these is relationship information, which tells the application how to connect to databases and other services defined in `services.yaml`.
 They are always prefixed with `PLATFORM_*` to differentiate them from user-provided values.